 Core Question Suggested content Y7 (or 8 or 9) See appendix for suggested unit content.
-What is meant by religion and Building on KS1 and KS2 learning, this unit will create an worldviews?
+What is meant by religion and Building on KS1 and KS2 learning, this unit provides an worldviews?
 Why do we opportunity to find out what pupils have learned about the study them? nature of religion and worldviews, specific religious traditions and how and why the study of them is important.
 Christianity How and why did Christianity Story of Pentecost and the birth of the church.
 The role of become a global religion? evangelism, and the Holy Spirit.
 Examine the role of preaching and teaching, and prayer.
 Acts 10, as well as other stories about Samaritans and outcasts.
-Diversity within tradition ,-Christianity as a global, diverse and living tradition.
+Diversity within tradition.
+Christianity as a global, diverse and living tradition.
 The conversion of Constantine and the political spread of Christianity as the recognised religion.
 Protestant, Catholicism and Orthodox traditions and practice.
 Crusades, missionaries and links to Empire building.

-What influences a Christian This unit could be based around case studies of well-known or way of life? local Christians, today or historically, e.g., Martin Luther King, , Rosa Parks, Katherine Johnson, Corrie Ten Boom, Archbishop Desmond Tutu, Rev Steve Chalk, Chad Varah, Eric Liddell, etc. Explore issues of Christian ways of life , e.g., employment choices, values, human relationships, marriage, and cohabitation.
+What influences a Christian way of life?
+This unit could be based around case studies of well-known or local Christians, today or historically, e.g. Martin Luther King, Rosa Parks, Katherine Johnson, Corrie Ten Boom, Archbishop Desmond Tutu, Rev Steve Chalk, Chad Varah, Eric Liddell, etc. Explore issues of Christian ways of life e.g. employment choices, values, human relationships, marriage, and cohabitation.
 Explore Biblical teaching and interpretation.
 Consider questions of life after death and what motivates a believer to be loving and kind.
 The Golden Rule - love God and love your neighbour as yourself.
 Parable of the Sheep and the Goats (Matthew 25: 31-46).
-Opportunity to show some positive contributions made by the church to looking after the poor and sick (medieval times as well as current) education, and social reform.
+Opportunity to show some positive contributions made by the church to looking after the poor and sick (medieval times as well as current), education, and social reform.
 What do Christians believe Son of God, Son of Man, Messiah, Saviour, Old Testament about Jesus?
-Why are there so prophecies, Salvation, Final judgement, heaven and hell, many different Revelation and reason.
+Why are there so many different interpretations? prophecies, Salvation, Final judgement, heaven and hell, Revelation and reason.
 Different interpretations.
-The historical interpretations? person of Jesus, - human and divine.
-Trinity, Incarnation. • Representations of Jesus - art, icons, film & media etc. How do other religions and worldviews see the person of Jesus?
+The historical person of Jesus - human and divine.
+Trinity, Incarnation.
+Representations of Jesus - art, icons, film & media etc. How do other religions and worldviews see the person of Jesus?
+Global views of Jesus - do Christians in every part of the world/every denomination think the same way about Jesus and his significance?
+How is he seen in the Catholic and Orthodox traditions?
+Are scientific and Christian worldviews compatible?
+The perceived conflict between science and religion , particularly the question around creation , but also the reliability of the Biblical text with reference to sickness and miracles .
+For example, would Jesus have acted differently if there was modern medicine?
+Different interpretations of texts; examples of Christian scientists - John Polkinghorne.
+Look at the Lasar Project based in Canterbury and the Faraday Institute - 'meet the experts' section.
+Buddhism What do Buddhists believe about Buddha and why do people follow him?
+Life of the Siddartha Gautama (known as the Buddha) - birth (prophecy) and childhood - protected from suffering - impact of the four sights - leaving the palace - quest for truth - long path to enlightenment (ascetism) - decision to teach others.
+Definition of Buddha - enlightened one - lessons that can be taken from different parts of Siddartha's story.
+The use of stories as a way of understanding beliefs.
+Different beliefs about Buddha; one Buddha or many?
+Jatakas.
+How might following the Explore issues about the way to live and how teachings may teachings of the Buddha affect a person's ways of living? impact on these e.g. Three Poisons - greed, hatred and ignorance (avoidance of).
+Three marks of existence - including Anicca - everything changes.
+Four Noble truths - suffering.